-If cities and countryside steeped in thousands of years of history, warm salty blue waters, kebap for breakfast lunch and dinner, the smell of exotic spices and the site of Whirling Dervishes float your boat, you’ve got to get to Turkey.
+If cities and countryside steeped in thousands of years of history, warm salty blue waters, kebap for breakfast lunch and dinner, the smell of exotic spices and the site of Whirling Dervishes floats your boat, you’ve got to get to Turkey.
 I had the pleasure of visiting with a group of friends from my church in 2002.
 Scrolling though my mental Rolodex, with a little help from my photographic inventory, I realized the breadth of what we experienced in just weeks.

 Turkey is very different from a lot of countries I’ve visited.
 Exploring those differences made for a travel experience that was unlike others, distinctly true because Turkey is a Muslim nation though it has a secular government.
 The reminders are everywhere: the daily call to prayer declared from the many mosques, ubiquitous kebap vendors, fresh pomegranates and olives for breakfast, amazingly old architecture and the Turkish Eye always looking out for you.
 It was exciting to be a place so wondrously foreign.